-- Puerto Rico based general contractors, subcontractors and local labor secure and succeed in implementing substantial disaster recovery related contracts; - Contractors and subcontractors build capacity and experience to secure a sustainable book of business in the broader Puerto Rican economy and graduate to mainstream business banking relationships; and
+- Puerto Rico based general contractors, subcontractors and local labor secure and succeed in implementing substantial disaster recovery related contracts; - Contractors and subcontractors build capacity and experience to secure a sustainable book of business in the broader Puerto Rican economy and graduate to mainstream business banking relationships; and ul employment in the Puerto or with demonstrated track

-Local labor builds NOTE: PRDOH has decided to focus ul employment in the Puerto Rico economy. assistance to small businesses in two ELIGIBILITY CRITERIA streams of funding; loans under the Eligible businesses must: Economic Development Portfolio for Dura dale su dale se s Growth Program and grants under the or with domonstrated track Provide evidence Small Business Financing Program. or with demonstrated track record where prin 1
+Local labor builds Rico economy.

+NOTE: PRDOH has decided to focus assistance to small businesses in two streams of funding; loans under the Economic Development Portfolio for Growth Program and grants under the Small Business Financing Program.